dtcenter/MET/met/docs/Users_Guide/tc-gen.rst

   init_beg = "";
   init_end = "";

-The **init_beg** and **init_end** entries are strings in YYYYMMDD[_HH[MMSS]] format which defining which forecast and operational tracks initializations to be processed.
+The **init_beg** and **init_end** entries are strings in YYYYMMDD[_HH[MMSS]] format which defines which forecast and operational tracks initializations to be processed.
 If left empty, all tracks will be used.
 Otherwise, only those tracks whose initialization time falls within the window will be included.
 Note that these settings only apply to the forecast and operational tracks, not the BEST tracks, for which the initialization time is undefined.
 Care should be given when interpreting the contingency table results for filtered data.

 ______________________